• Skip to content

 At this age, your toddler will probably be able to:

-• pick up small pieces of food between his pointer finger and thumb
+• pick up small pieces of food between their pointer finger and thumb

-• use both hands well but might prefer to use his left or right hand (choosing the left or right hand for writing and drawing won’t happen for another few years)
+• use both hands well but might prefer to use their left or right hand (choosing the left or right hand for writing and drawing won’t happen for another few years)

 • hold a pencil in a basic writing position at 2-3 years

-• walk up and down stairs using alternate feet at 2-3 years – but he’ll probably still need to hold a handrail or an adult’s hand
+• walk up and down stairs using alternate feet at 2-3 years – but they’ll probably still need to hold a handrail or an adult’s hand

 • throw a ball without falling over